-There are a number of reasons to choose the Rackspace Cloud Files service over similar services available in the market:
+There are several reasons to choose the Rackspace Technology Cloud Files service over similar services available in the market:

 This article provides information about the benefits of using Cloud Files.

 Cloud Files is simple to use for developers and non-developers alike.
 You can get started

 in as little as five minutes.
 You don't have to know how to code to use Cloud Files or a CDN.

 Within minutes, you can sign up for Cloud Files, create a container, upload a file, and publish